bhm/Thrilling-Tales/README.markdown

 ###Belly
 Two SQLite databases.
 One for saved scripts/scenarios.
 Other with handful of tables for random generation.
+Now the app uses SherlockActionBar to provid ICS+ like UI

 #BREAK IT

 #VERSION

+## 1.1.7
+* Code clean up and major cut on objects created
+* Move to Fragments and SherlockActionbar framework
+* Slight UI redesign

 ## 1.0.2